BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 # Validation

-So did what we just went through actually work?
-Do we have the required information for a Level 1 Audit?
+Now we need to check if everything we went through actually works?
+Do we have the required information for a Level 2 Audit?
 Head over to the [use case validator](https://buildingsync.net/validator) to find out!

 ![Selection Tool](./img/UC-Selection.png)